rubrikinc/rubrik-sdk-for-powershell/docs/reference/Set-RubrikSLA.md

 ```

 ### -DayOfQuarter
-Day of quarter for the quarterly snapshots when $AdvancedConfig is used.
+Day of quarter for the quarterly snapshots when advanced configuration is enabled.
 The default is the last day of the quarter.
 Does not apply to CDM versions prior to 5.0